 There is a very beautiful story about the last moment of Buddha’s quest towards enlightenment hidden behind the “earth witness” mudra, one of the most iconic images of Buddhism.
-This representation of Buddha shows him sitting in meditation, with his left palm turned upright, in his lap, and his right hand touching the earth.
+Buddha sits in meditation, with his left palm turned upright, in his lap, and his right hand touching the earth.

 According to About encyclopedia article, the story goes like this:

 “Cool story”, you say, “but your title said something about Sea peoples and Mesoamerica…”.
 Well, yes, that is the whole point.
-Strange as it may sound, but I have discovered this story by doing a research on Olmec and Maya civilization.
-I was actually wondering why is this guy sitting like that:
+Strange as it may sound, I have discovered this story by doing research on Olmec and Maya civilization.

-It is kind of strange to see him sitting so peacefully, in a pose very similar to “earth witness”, surrounded by demons and snakes carved in stone around him.
-Did he also attain enlightenment?
-Moreover, could that be the case with all these other Olmecs?
+It is kind of strange to see these figures from Mexico, sitting so peacefully, in a pose very similar to “earth witness”.
+Did they also attain enlightenment?

-Now, if you follow my blog you already know that I wasn’t too surprised by this discovery.
+Now, this discovery did not surprise me much.
 In the article Who (when and how) was the first to discover America I have already proposed a simple theory that “sea peoples” were the first to reach Mesoamerica, by simply following the ocean currents.
-This contact could have happened around 1500 BC, pretty much around the same time when there was a huge cultural rise in the cultures of Mesoamerica.
+This contact could have happened around 1,500 BC.
+In other words, around the same time when there was a huge cultural rise in the cultures of Mesoamerica.

-I am also well aware that this timeline is almost 1000 years older than Buddhism, but I believe that connection is still possible because no religion known to man had developed from a scratch and there is plenty of evidence all around on endurance of the power of the symbol.
+I am well aware that this timeline is almost 1,000 years older than Buddhism.
+However, I believe that connection is still possible because no religion known to man had developed from scratch.
+There is plenty of evidence all around on the endurance of the power of the symbol.

-But if the sea people had really arrived in Mesoamerica, how did their boats look like?
-It is a fact that so far no shipwreck from this period has been discovered in the region, but maybe this drawing from the Aztec codex Laud could give us some idea:
+If the “sea people” had really arrived in Mesoamerica, how did their boats look like?
+It is a fact that we have no shipwrecks from this in the region.
+But perhaps a drawing from the Aztec codex Laud could give us some idea.

-Based on the available information on this codex, it seems that the official dates push back its origins to pre-hispanic period, meaning that any possibility of European influence is excluded.
+This codex dates to the prehispanic period, leaving no room for the possibility of European influence.
 But IF this is really a representation of the ship, the resemblance to the ships of ancient sea travelers around the world is astonishing.
 There would be just too many examples to list here, but some of the most important ones would surely be the following:

 And of course, one must not forget Chinese dragon boats, whose tradition is said to go back for more than 2500 years.

-It should be also well noted that Native American genetics doesn’t really support beard as the one depicted above, as well as on dozens of other figurines.
+It is important to note that Native American genetics doesn’t really support beard as the one depicted above, as well as on dozens of other figurines.
 Here are some more examples:

 And in the end, maybe the most characteristic face of all, seen in almost all four corners of the world:

-Nevertheless, these are just some of the bizarre similarities that can be found between ancient cultures of Mesoamerica and other corners of the ancient world.
-Besides the lotus pose, some of the figurines are shown in “yoga-like” positions, some have elongated skulls, the practice that is well documented in Scythian culture, as well as Ancient Egypt, they also practiced mummification and not to mention all the similarities in terms of construction of Pyramids and other megalithic structures.
+These are just some of the bizarre similarities between ancient cultures of Mesoamerica and other corners of the ancient world.
+Besides the lotus pose, some of the figurines are in “yoga-like” positions, others have elongated skulls, the practice well documented in Scythian culture, as well as Ancient Egypt.
+Mesoamericans also practiced mummification while the similarities in terms of construction of Pyramids and other megalithic structures are already common knowledge.
 I simply can’t agree that all of this is a result of coincidence.

 Whether this account is true or not I don’t know.
-But anyhow strange similarities remain.
+But strange similarities still remain.
 This is a very long topic and therefore my second article on the subject of sea peoples.
-In the next one we will talk about some interesting clues regarding their identity.
-Feel free to subscribe if you want to stay updated.
+In the next one, we will talk about some interesting clues regarding their identity.